splorp/textexpander-icons/readme.txt

 folder.
 You will be asked if you want to replace each file with a new one.
 Click “Replace” for each file.

-6) Inside the “Resources” folder, right-click or command-click on the “TextExpander Helper” application and select “Show Package Contents”.
+6) Inside the same “Resources” folder, right-click or control-click on the “TextExpander Helper” application and select “Show Package Contents”.

 7) Open the “Contents” folder.